-Models such as the CRCM will be the prime tool for understanding and predicting future droughts in a changing climate.
-It and other models must correctly reproduce each of the physical links leading to reduced precipitation if we are to have confidence in their predictions.
-Clouds are a key component of the chain; studies such as ours, which provide observed relationships between cloud amount and cloud albedo with precipitation anomaly, offer useful constraints on the models.
+Models such as the CRCM will be a prime tool for understanding and predicting future droughts in a changing climate.
+These and other models must correctly reproduce each of the physical links leading to reduced precipitation if we are to have confidence in their predictions.
+Clouds are a key component of the chain; studies like ours, which provide observed relationships between cloud amount and cloud albedo with precipitation anomaly, offer useful constraints on the models.